-In 1987, Hatfield designed the Air Max 1 Running Shoe after visiting the Centre Georges Pompidou.
+In 1987, Hatfield designed the Air Max 1 sneakers after visiting the Centre Georges Pompidou.

 Since then, Nike Air Max shoes have become a hit with athletes and collectors by offering striking color combinations and reliable, lightweight cushioning.

 Nike has updated the groundbreaking shoe for a new generation of sneakerheads.